tartley/colorama/README.rst

    python -m unittest discover -p *_test.py

-This, like a few other handy commands, is captured in a Makefile.
+This, like a few other handy commands, is captured in a ``Makefile``.

-If you use nose to run the tests, you must pass the ``-s`` flag; otherwise, ``nosetests`` applies its own proxy to stdout, which confuses the unit tests.
+If you use nose to run the tests, you must pass the ``-s`` flag; otherwise, ``nosetests`` applies its own proxy to ``stdout``, which confuses the unit tests.

 Contact